http://localhost:8081/api/greeting

 After you see the console message indicating

-has deployed, send a request using Advanced Rest Client or similar:Your request client should report response headers containing
+is deployed, send a request using Advanced Rest Client or a similar tool:Your request client reports response headers containing

 200 OK